 Did you notice the spanner on the ground – not a rattle gun?

 Experienced caravan and camper trailer service mechanics do not use rattle guns on u-bolts.
-Although a powerful battery rattle gun is available, in this instance, a spanner is the most useful piece of equipment.
+Although a powerful battery rattle gun is available, in this instance, a spanner is the most helpful piece of equipment.

 Solution